Wednesday, January 28, 2009

 family and our home made us so happy and content.

-Mr. Nielson has returned to snow-lots of it.
+Mr. Nielson has returned to lots of snow instead of the mild

-and I couldn't help but urge for Mesa right with him.
+snow-capped Wasatch Mountains and I couldn't help but long for Mesa to be with me.

-A new life has been promised here and
+A new life has been promised to me here,

-Someday I will dance with them in our new kitchen
+Someday, maybe I will even dance again with them in our new kitchen

 and even vacuum with the new vacuum that